 Pulling Your Own Credit Report

 It’s important to pull your credit report from time to time to know where you stand.
-With identity theft more prevalent than ever, you need to know if someone has gotten a hold of your social security number and is opening credit accounts in your name.
+Identity theft has become more prevalent than ever.
+So, you need to know if someone has your Social Security number and is opening credit accounts in your name.

-You have the right to a copy of your free credit reports at least once a year from each of the major credit reporting agencies.
-Certain states allow you to pull it more than once.
+You are entitled to a free annual credit report every twelve months from each of the major credit reporting agencies.
+Certain states allow you to get a free credit report more than once.
 You can also sign up for a service that allows you to pull it every day.
 Pulling your own credit report won’t affect your credit score.

 Do credit inquiries hurt your credit?

 The short answer to this question is yes: credit inquiries do hurt your credit score.
 But a single inquiry only has a nominal effect, usually around five points.
-This isn’t enough to impact your credit scores in a major way, so in many cases, it’s not something to worry about.
+In most cases, this won’t have a significant impact on your credit scores.

-If you’ve been shopping around for rates for a specific product, like a mortgage or car loan, those inquiries are typically treated as one as long as they happened within a few weeks of each other.
-But if you’ve been applying for loads of credit cards throughout the year, those small dings can add up.
+In most cases, if you’ve been comparing rates for a specific product, like a mortgage or car loan, within a few weeks, those inquiries are treated as one.
+But if you’ve been applying for numerous credit cards throughout the year, it can add up.